 - Your total retail spend mustn’t be too high or too low to reap the card’s benefits

 - It’s important to make sure you are 100% happy with the credit cards fee structure before you submit an application to sign up

 - Other cashback cards might offer more flexibility, broader spend categories or ongoing promotions that better suit your spending habits

 Here at Instant Loan, we like to keep our readers up to date with the latest news regarding credit cards, loans and other financial products offered by different kinds of service providers.
-If you’re looking for a cash loan, we also offer a loan comparison service that can help you retrieve up to three personal loan quotes from licensed moneylenders absolutely free.
+If you’re looking for a cash loan, we also offer a loan comparison service that can help you retrieve up to three personal loan quotes from licensed financial institutions absolutely free.